SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 - The State machine code is implemented for transfer, send and receive data, the current mode is determined by ssi_mode_enum_t which is declared in ulp_ssi_master_example.c file.
 - According to the macro which is enabled, the example code executes the transfer of data:

-- If **SL_USE_TRANSFER** macro is enabled, it will transfer the data, i.e. send and receive data in full duplex mode.
+- If **ULP_SSI_MASTER_TRANSFER** macro is enabled, it will transfer the data, i.e. send and receive data in full duplex mode.

-  - The current_mode enum is set to SL_TRANSFER_DATA and calls the \ref sl_si91x_ssi_transfer_data API which expects data_out, data_in and number of data bytes to be transferred for sending and receiving data simultaneously (full duplex).
+  - The current_mode enum is set to ULP_SSI_MASTER_TRANSFER_DATA and calls the \ref sl_si91x_ssi_transfer_data API which expects data_out, data_in and number of data bytes to be transferred for sending and receiving data simultaneously (full duplex).
   - This test can also be performed in loopback state, i.e. connect MISO and MOSI pins.
   - The example code waits till the transfer is completed, when the transfer complete event is generated, it compares the sent and received data.
   - The result is printed on the console.
-  - Now the current_mode enum is updated as per the macros enabled i.e., either SL_USE_SEND or SL_USE_RECEIVE.
+  - Now the current_mode enum is updated as per the macros enabled i.e., either ULP_SSI_MASTER_SEND or ULP_SSI_MASTER_RECEIVE.
-  - If no other macros are enabled, the current_mode is updated to SL_TRANSMISSION_COMPLETED.
+  - If no other macros are enabled, the current_mode is updated to ULP_SSI_MASTER_TRANSMISSION_COMPLETED.

-- If **SL_USE_RECEIVE** macro is enabled, it only receives the data from slave - SPI slave must be connected, it cannot be tested in loopback mode.
+- If **ULP_SSI_MASTER_RECEIVE** macro is enabled, it only receives the data from slave - SPI slave must be connected, it cannot be tested in loopback mode.

-  - The current_mode is set to the SL_RECEIVE_DATA and calls the \ref sl_si91x_ssi_receive_data API which expects data_in (empty buffer) and number of data bytes to be received.
+  - The current_mode is set to the ULP_SSI_MASTER_RECEIVE_DATA and calls the \ref sl_si91x_ssi_receive_data API which expects data_in (empty buffer) and number of data bytes to be received.
   - It waits till the receive is completed i.e., transfer complete event is generated.
-  - Now the current_mode enum is updated as per the macros enabled i.e., SL_USE_SEND.
+  - Now the current_mode enum is updated as per the macros enabled i.e., ULP_SSI_MASTER_SEND.
-  - If no other macros are enabled, the current_mode is updated to SL_TRANSMISSION_COMPLETED.
+  - If no other macros are enabled, the current_mode is updated to ULP_SSI_MASTER_TRANSMISSION_COMPLETED.

-- If **SL_USE_SEND** macro is enabled, it only sends the data to slave, SPI slave must be connected, it cannot be tested in loopback mode.
+- If **ULP_SSI_MASTER_SEND** macro is enabled, it only sends the data to slave, SPI slave must be connected, it cannot be tested in loopback mode.
-  - The current_mode enum is set to SL_SEND_DATA and calls the \ref sl_si91x_ssi_send_data API which expects data_out (data buffer that needs to be sent) and number of bytes to send.
+  - The current_mode enum is set to ULP_SSI_MASTER_SEND_DATA and calls the \ref sl_si91x_ssi_send_data API which expects data_out (data buffer that needs to be sent) and number of bytes to send.
   - It waits till the send is completed i.e., transfer complete event is generated.
-  - Now the current_mode enum is updated to TRANSMISSION_COMPLETED.
+  - Now the current_mode enum is updated to ULP_SSI_MASTER_TRANSMISSION_COMPLETED.

 ## Prerequisites/Setup Requirements